 At the end of the procedure local anaesthetic and painkillers are inserted into the knee wounds and the knee itself.
 The open skin is then closed with metallic clips.
 You will wake up in the recovery room with a bandage around the knee.
-After recovery you will have an xray of your knee to ensure correct positioning of the fixation devices.

 You may feel sore.
 This is normal.
-However, if the pain is intolerable, it is very important you tell the nursing staff who will provide oyu will further painkillers..
+However, if the pain is intolerable, it is very important you tell the nursing staff.

 When you are feeling well enough, and you have been shown how to walk with crutches, you will be allowed to go home.
-Prior to your discharge you will be goven an injection of fragmin to reduce the risk of DVT.
+You can bend the knee but often it is uncomfortable to do so due to the surgery.

 You can put full weight through the knee unless Mr Ellis advises you not to.
-You will be seen and assessed by the physiotherpists before your discharge who will arrange for you to attend a rehabilitation (physio) program.
+You will be seen and assessed by the physiotherapists before your discharge who will arrange for you to attend a rehabilitation (physio) program.
 It is very important you attend this strictly.